Some affiliate links are provided below. Learn more.

 How to turn a drawer into shelving

-- A piece of timber, cut to the width of your drawer.
-This piece of timber will form your middle shelf.
+- A piece of timber (mine was an old floorboard), cut to the width of the drawer.

 - An orbital sander + sanding discs in 40 grit and 120 grit